Parise gets winner for Wild in home opener over Sharks, 4-1

 Parise and Fiala, the Wild’s top two goal scorers last season, went the first four games without a point.
 Parise ended that streak in typical fashion by knocking in from the crease a rebound of Nick Bjugstad’s shot, seconds after Dubnyk had denied his friend with a kick save.

-There’s no better example of the increased confidence on the Wild than Eriksson Ek, who has five points in five games.

-The 23-year-old center, thriving on the third line with Jordan Greenway and Marcus Foligno, scored his third goal of the season on a tip-in past Dubnyk just 5:01 into the game.
-That gave the Wild an opportunity to unveil their new goal song: the 1992 rap anthem “Jump Around” by House of Pain.
+“I guess that was good karma on his part.
+I stopped him there and then shortly after he put it in the back of the net,” Dubnyk said.

-Wild goalie Cam Talbot let in Nieto’s shot through traffic from the slot just 1:11 later.
+Talbot let in Nieto’s shot through traffic from the slot just 1:11 later.
 Soon after that, he appeared to suffer a lower-body injury and needed a few minutes to compose himself after medical examination.

-Talbot stayed in the game but was replaced after the first intermission by Kaapo Kähkönen, who stopped all 17 shots he faced.
 Kähkönen won his only start at Anaheim on Wednesday.
+Wild coach Dean Evason said he didn’t believe Talbot’s injury was serious.
+If Kähkönen has to take an extended stay in the net, though, the Wild won’t be worried.

+“We don’t know as a player what’s it like to not be starting and then just all of a sudden halfway through have to hop in and get yourself mentally ready,” Parise said.
+“So he came in and made big saves and looked great.”

 FEELS LIKE HOME

-Dubnyk’s family has remained in Minnesota, with the Sharks unsure when they’ll be clear to settle in Northern California.
-With league permission, his wife and three children were slated to come to the game among the approximately 80 attendees, all family and friends of the Wild.
-Visiting teams are normally restricted this season from having guests at games.

-Even without an actual crowd, save for the high school jerseys draped over cardboard cutouts in priciest seats, the Wild played the customary tribute video to Dubnyk during a first-period break.
+Even without an actual crowd, save for the high school jerseys draped over cardboard cutouts in the priciest seats, the Wild played the customary tribute video to Dubnyk during a first-period break.
 Players from both teams tapped their sticks against the boards in appreciation.

 SHARK BITES